jfqiao/EdgeSimTools/README.md

-# MobileEdgeSim: A set of simulator for edge computing
+# MobileEdgeSim: A set of simulators for edge computing

-This tools contains three simulator for edge computing in different scenarios.
+This tool now contains three simulators for edge computing in different scenarios.

-## Three edge computing scenarios

-### Computing Power Allocation and Traffic Scheduling for Edge Service Provisioning
+## Computing Power Allocation and Traffic Scheduling for Edge Service Provisioning

 In the mobile edge computing or multi-access edge computing (MEC) environment, services are usually deployed on edge servers of the edge platform, and the edge server and cloud server will jointly provide resources for these services.
 The nearest edge server (access server) receives the service requests produced by edge devices, it will forwards the service to the appropriate server for execution (called executor server) according to the traffic scheduling strategy.
 For different services, an executor server will allocate appropriate resources for it according to the resource allocation strategy.
 With these resources, the service requests will be processed, and the final service results will be obtained.
 Currently, the cost of using such a service provisioning system is determined by used resources, namely, the on-demand billing mode is supported in this SimTool.

-### Burst Load Evacuation Based on Dispatching and Scheduling In Edge Network
+## Burst Load Evacuation Based on Dispatching and Scheduling In Edge Network

 In this problem, N edge servers are connected to each other according to a certain topology.
 Each edge server can receive the task request from the mobile terminal, forward the task request as a route, and process the task request.
 For mobile edge